-Axcella is investigating DAAC candidates across a spectrum of liver conditions spanning from non-alcoholic fatty liver (NAFL) at the earliest stage of liver disease, to steatohepatitis (NASH), to cirrhosis at the later stage of liver disease.
+Axcella is investigating AXA candidates across a spectrum of liver conditions spanning from non-alcoholic fatty liver (NAFL) at the earliest stage of liver disease, to steatohepatitis (NASH) at the later stage of liver disease.

 Non-alcoholic fatty liver disease (NAFL) is one of the most common causes of liver disease in the United States and encompasses NAFL (simple steatosis, affecting 30-40% of adults in the US) and can progress to NASH (non-alcoholic steatohepatitis, affecting 3-12% of adults in the US), with liver inflammation and fibrosis putting patients at greater risk of developing cirrhosis or liver cancer.

 While the pathologies of NAFL and NASH manifest primarily in the liver, they are heterogeneous diseases that are driven by multiple biological pathways affecting different cell types, making them ideal indications for the potential multifunctional activity of AXA candidates and challenging for agents targeted against specific pathways to address the overall disease drivers.
 NAFL and NASH may increase the risk of death due to cardiovascular disease and are also closely associated with type 2 diabetes and obesity, two major drivers of multiple co-morbidities and rising healthcare costs.
 There are no drugs currently approved to treat NAFL or NASH.

 NAFLD can affect people of any age, including children.
 Research suggests that close to 10 percent of U.S. children ages 2 to 19 have NAFLD.
 While people are more likely to develop NAFLD as they age, pediatric NAFLD (pNAFLD) presents an area of high unmet need.

 Muscle wasting, or atrophy, is a decrease in the mass of muscle in an area of the body.
 This occurs in two basic forms: disuse atrophy in which the muscles waste away due to lack of exercise and proper nutrition, and neurogenic atrophy, a more severe condition in which muscles deteriorate due to nerve disease or nerve injury.